samiralam/rules-compendium/docs/dmg/appendices/appendix-a-lore-glossary.md

 Acererak
 --------

 Acererak *(ah-SAIR-er-rack)* is a powerful lich who travels between worlds and takes pleasure in devouring the souls of adventurers, whom he lures into trap-ridden dungeons to suffer horrible deaths.
-The most famous of such dungeons is the Tomb of Horrors, hidden in the Vast Swamp in the Greyhawk setting (see “[Greyhawk Gazetteer](/sources/dnd/dmg-2024/greyhawk#GreyhawkGazetteer)” in [chapter 5](/sources/dnd/dmg-2024/greyhawk)); another lies under the lost city of Omu in the jungles of Chult in the Forgotten Realms setting (described in the adventure [Tomb of Annihilation](/sources/dnd/toa)).
+The most famous of such dungeons is the Tomb of Horrors, hidden in the Vast Swamp in the Greyhawk setting (see "[Greyhawk Gazetteer](/sources/dnd/dmg-2024/greyhawk#GreyhawkGazetteer)" in [chapter 5](/sources/dnd/dmg-2024/greyhawk)); another lies under the lost city of Omu in the jungles of Chult in the Forgotten Realms setting (described in the adventure [Tomb of Annihilation](/sources/dnd/toa)).

 Adamantine
 ----------